Pseudorapidity density distributions of charged particles and transverse momentum spectra of identified particles in pp collisions in PACIAE 4.0 model: The parton and hadron cascade model PACIAE 4.0

 \section{The parton and hadron cascade model PACIAE 4.0}

-The Parton And-hadron China Institute of Atomic Energy (PACIAE) model is a phenomenological model Monte Carlo event generator.
+The PACIAE model is a phenomenological model Monte Carlo event generator.
 It is capable of the simulation for the high-energy elementary particle collisions and nucleus-nucleus collisions.
 The latest release, PACIAE 4.0, is based on PYTHIA 8.3 instead of PYTHIA 6.4 originally.
 A brief introduction to PACIAE 4.0 has been recently published in Ref.~\cite{Lei:2024kam}, where the model structure, program flow, and all the new features compared to earlier versions based on PYTHIA 6.4 are detailed.
 Here we only emphasize the physics aspects relevant to our anaysis as follows.

-For the pp collisions, the PACIAE 4.0 simulation comprises four stages: the initial state stage, the partonic rescattering stage, the hadronization stage, and the hadronic rescattering stage.
+For the pp collisions, the PACIAE 4.0 simulation comprises four stages: the initial partonic state stage, the partonic rescattering (PRS) stage, the hadronization stage, and the hadronic rescattering (HRS) stage.
 The initial state is prepared by running PYTHIA 8.3 with temporary disabling the Lund string fragmentation and the postsetting of breaking up diquarks/anitdiquarks randomly.
+By default, PYTHIA does not provide the four-coordinate information of partons, i.e., the four-coordinate of each parton is $(0,0,0,0)$.
+In PACIAE, we randomly distribute the initial partons on a spherical surface with unit-radius (which is comparable to the radius of a proton) with origin of pp collision vertex.
+The formation times of the initial partons are assumed to be equal to zero, as they are expected to be small.
 This initial parton state then undergoes $2\rightarrow 2$ partonic rescattering using the lowest order Perturbative Quantum Chromodynamics (pQCD) massive cross section.
+The string configurations keep no change after elastic partonic scatterings, assumed in this work, while the positions and momenta of the inner partons are modified by the scatterings.
 The resulted final partonic state is then hadronized by the Lund string fragmentation mechanism in this work.
+We then distribute the hadrons from Lund string fragmentation randomly on a spherical surface with radius 1.16 fm (approximately corresponding to the typical radius of hadrons) centered on a randomly selected string endpoint from the corresponding string.
 Finally, the resulted hadrons undergo $2\rightarrow 2$ hadronic rescattering with empirical cross sections, providing the final hadronic state.
 These four stages are displayed vividly in the Fig.~\ref{fig0}.
 The Fig.~\ref{fig1} is just the corresponding block diagram for a pp collision in PACIAE 4.0.

-There are two pivotal parameters $a$ and $b$ relevant to the Lund string fragmentation probability\cite{Andersson:1983ia,Sjostrand:2006za}:
+There are two pivotal parameters $a$ and $b$ relevant to the Lund string fragmentation probability \cite{Andersson:1983ia,Sjostrand:2006za}: